 The busy time of Christmas is fast approaching.
 This means saving up for presents, food and decorations.
 We have put together some simple ways you can save money on your car, so you can spend a little extra on those who matter.

 While driving, try to keep your car as aerodynamic as possible.
 Keep windows closed at high speeds and remove roof racks when they’re not being used.
 The Money Advice Service states that “removing a roof-top cargo box can save as much as 20% on fuel over a year”.
-Check out our blog about roof boxes for more information on how to save money.
-Another thing that you can do is remove any unnecessary items in your car.
+You can also remove any unnecessary items in your car.
 Things such as a child’s car seat or a pet’s crate may make the car heavier, which will use more fuel.

 Find cheaper parking